mattfreed/IDD-Fa19-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+It does matter which actions are assigned to each state, since each state represents the next action in sequential order.
+If they were randomly assigned, they would not be in the right order.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+They are in setup because we only want the action to happen once, not continually write/clear to the eeprom

 **c.
 How many byte-sized data samples can you store on the Atmega328?**